 An enabler is a person who, acting out of a sincere sense of love, loyalty and concern, steps in to protect, cover up for, make excuses for and become more responsible for the chemically dependent person.
 This can prevent the addicted individual from a crisis that might bring about change, and thereby prolong his or her illness.
-TELL DR. PHIL YOUR STORY: Huge family drama?
+TELL DR. PHIL YOUR STORY: Is Unbelievable Drama Dividing Your Family?

 To find out if you may be an enabler, answer the following questions:

 1) Do you avoid potential problems by trying to keep the peace?
 Do you do whatever you can to avoid conflict because doing so will solve problems?

 2) Are you in denial about your loved one being addicted?
 Do you think his or her drug or alcohol use is just a phase and isn’t anything to be concerned about?